Chad of Mercia: Cult and relics

-The relics, some long bones, are now enshrined on the Altar of St Chad's Cathedral.
-They were examined by the Oxford Archeological Laboratory by carbon dating techniques in 1985, and all but one of the bones (which was a third femur, and therefore could not have come from Bishop Chad) were dated to the seventh century, and were authenticated as 'true relics' by the Vatican authorities.
+The relics, six bones, were enshrined on the altar of St Chad's Cathedral.
+They were examined by the Oxford Archaeological Laboratory by radiocarbon dating in 1985, and all but one of the bones (which was a third femur, and therefore could not have come from Chad) were dated to the 7th century, and were authenticated as 'true relics' by the Vatican authorities.
 In 1919, an Annual Mass and Solemn Outdoor Procession of the Relics was held at St Chad's Cathedral in Birmingham.
 This observance continues to the present, on the Saturday nearest to his Feast Day, 2 March.

+In November 2022, one bone relic was returned to Lichfield Cathedral and is housed in a new shrine in the retrochoir and close to where they were located in medieval times.
+Lichfield Cathedral is a significant pilgrimage church-cathedral and the new shrine is a focus for all pilgrims ending their journey.

+The Lichfield Angel, a late 8th-century Anglo-Saxon stone carving, was discovered at Lichfield Cathedral in 2003.
+It depicts the archangel Gabriel, likely as the left-hand portion of a larger plaque showing the annunciation, along with a lost right-hand panel of the Virgin Mary.
+The carving is thought to be the end piece of a shrine containing the remains of Chad.

-Chad is remembered in the Church of England and the Episcopal Church on 2 March.
+Chad is remembered in the Church of England and the US Episcopal Church on 2 March.

 Portrayals of St Chad

 There are no portraits or descriptions of St Chad from his own time.
-The only hint that we have comes in the legend of Theodore lifting him bodily into the saddle – possibly suggesting that he was remembered as small in stature.
-All attempts to portray him are based entirely on imagination, and nearly all are obviously anachronistic, with a heavy stress on vestments from other periods.
+The only hint comes in the legend of Theodore lifting him bodily into the saddle, possibly suggesting that he was remembered as small in stature.